 specialized attention.
 People served by Care Select may be

-aged, blind, disabled, wards of the court and foster children, or
+aged, blind, disabled, wards of the court, current or former foster

-also have one of the following medical conditions:
+Individuals must also have one of the following medical

 - Heart Failure